-In the past, it was thought that pancreaticoduodenectomy (PD) should be avoided because of its extremely high morbidity (over 70%) and mortality (over 30%)[1].
-Since then, many surgeons had been focusing on technical innovation to reduce postoperative severe morbidity after PD.
-With advance of surgical experiences, perioperative management and interventional radiology, it is believed that most complications related PD became managed by conservative way.
-According to literatures, mortality after PD is now observed to be 2~5% and morbidity is reported to 33~64% [2-5].
-PD recently has gained wide acceptance as safe surgical method of choice for the treatment of periampullary pathologic conditions.
+In the past, it was thought that pancreaticoduodenectomy (PD) should be avoided because of its extremely high rates of morbidity (greater than 70%) and mortality (greater than 30%)[1].
+More recently, many surgeons have focused on technical innovation to reduce postoperative severe morbidity after PD.
+Based on advancements in surgical experiences, perioperative management and interventional radiology, it is thought that most complications related to PD can be managed in a conservative way.
+Based on the literature, mortality after PD is now considered to be 2–5% and morbidity is reported to be 33–64% [2-5].
+PD recently has gained wide acceptance as a safe surgical method of choice for the treatment of periampullary pathological conditions.

-PD consists of two surgical components.
-(1) Resection phase: removal of pancreatic head, common bile duct, gallbladder, and duodenum with some part of proximal jejunum.
-Partial gastrectomy can be included and (2) Reconstruction phase: gastrointestinal continuity is created by pancreatico-enterostomy (pancreaticogastrostomy or pancreaticojejunostomy), hepaticojejunostomy, and duodeno-or, gastrojejunostomy.
+PD consists of two surgical components: (1) Resection phase: removal of pancreatic head, common bile duct, gallbladder, and duodenum along with some part of the proximal jejunum.
+Partial gastrectomy can be included.
+(2) Reconstruction phase: gastrointestinal continuity is created by pancreatico-enterostomy (pancreaticogastrostomy or pancreaticojejunostomy), hepaticojejunostomy, and duodeno-or, gastro-jejunostomy.

-When surgical technique is, to some extent, standardized, this may be proper time when we need to turn our interest to even potential physiological change following PD, because PD will result in removal of important internal organs in upper gastrointestinal tract and altering normal path of gastrointestinal flow.
-Therefore, surgeons who perform PD should be well aware of these “internal” challenges for proper management of the patients with PD.
-In this review, following issues will be discussed for understanding practical pathophysiologic changes after PD.
+When surgical technique is largely standardized, potential physiological changes following PD need to be concerned because PD results in the removal of important internal organs in the upper gastrointestinal tract and alters the normal path of the gastrointestinal flow.
+Therefore, surgeons who perform PD should be well aware of these “internal” challenges for proper management of patients with PD.
+Herein, the following issues will be discussed to understand the practical pathophysiological changes that occur after PD.

-Effect of Duodenectomy
+Effects of duodenectomy

-Metabolic surgery-like effect
+Metabolic surgery-like effects

-Alignment Effect of GI continuity
+Alignment effects of GI continuity

 Remnant pancreatic function